1. 2 weeks ago

 next time spend $10 on the right tools anon

-14. 2 weeks ago
+14. 1 year ago

 Anonymous

 This is pretty common.
 Someone makes a tool for that pin.
 It's like a little c-clamp that you screw in and it installs the pin.
-I'm certain you could buy an actual 1" c-clamp and do more than one roll pin with it better than a lot of retards hammer them in.
+I'm certain you could buy an actual 1" c-clamp and do more than one roll pin with it better than a lot of morons hammer them in.

-Yes you could have someone tig weld it but unless they're a pretty experienced aluminum welder it will be worse, and you still have to file down the filler metal so you're looking at some dremel work on the inside and you'll probably fuck it up.
+Yes you could have someone tig weld it but unless they're a pretty experienced aluminum welder it will be worse, and you still have to file down the filler metal so you're looking at some dremel work on the inside and you'll probably frick it up.
 This lower goes in the parts bin with the ear wired to it so it doesn't get lost, or buy that ugly grip with the guard integral that looks like a goddamned dildo with the little clit stimulator.

 Yeah the tool costs as much as a bottom tier lower (30?) but you'll do more lowers and it will be worth it.

-• 2 weeks ago
+• 1 year ago

 Anonymous